MoutetMaxime/classifier-free-diffusion-guidance/README.md

 ---

-## 📊 Key Results
-- Improved sample quality compared to baseline diffusion methods.
-- Reduced reliance on external classifiers, simplifying the training pipeline.

----

 ## 📖 References
 - Original paper: *Classifier-Free Diffusion Guidance* [Ho et al., 2021](https://arxiv.org/abs/2101.04775).
-- Relevant frameworks and libraries: PyTorch, Hugging Face Diffusers, etc.

 ---

 ## 🙌 Acknowledgments
-Special thanks to Alain Durmus for his guidance throughout the **Generative Models** course, and to École Polytechnique for providing this opportunity to explore cutting-edge AI research.
+Special thanks to Alain Durmus for his guidance throughout the **Generative Models** course.

 Feel free to explore this repository and reach out for any questions or collaborations! 🚀